 Have you ever left a meeting with a headache?
 Then the most probable cause is insufficient ventilation in the room.

 In fact, when more than 20% of occupants have adverse health symptoms, which disappear or subside when they leave the building, it is known as Sick Building Syndrome.

 So, keeping the indoor air in your buildings clean and of high quality is essential for the health of the people who use them.

-In conclusion, one of the main reasons why you should measure the indoor air quality of your buildings is to be able to control its values, ensuring the comfort and health of its users, while reducing all the adverse effects mentioned above.
+In conclusion, you should measure the indoor air quality of your buildings to be able to control its values, ensuring the comfort and health of its users, while reducing all the adverse effects mentioned above.

 For example, in the case of infection control such as Covid-19, your company’s Facility Managers can know which areas have poor environmental conditions or a higher risk of airborne virus transmission by monitoring indoor air quality in individual rooms and spaces.

 On the other hand, being able to evaluate air quality will help the energy manager and the maintenance team to detect deficient ventilation systems, which will not only be the cause of poor air quality but will also bring out systems that are not very efficient in terms of energy consumption.

 Increasing the levels of air renewal leads in most cases to a surge in energy consumption, since the air that we introduce into the building must be treated to fit the needs of the building.
 Continuously measuring and regulating air renewal according to indoor air quality parameters will allow us to achieve the objective of maintaining excellent air quality while guaranteeing minimum energy consumption.